Artboards and Canvases

 - Organize large collection of icon designs with multiple artboards per canvas, and multiple canvases.

-- Create multi-page documents, with several artboards on a canvas organized as spread, and multiple canvases repeating the spread layout.
+- Create multi-page documents, with several artboards on a canvas organized as a spread, and multiple canvases repeating the spread layout.

-- Setup and use master canvases to design common parts of multiple canvases.
+- Setup and use Master canvases to design common parts of multiple canvases.

-- Place object content for tiling patterns, artistic brushes, symbols on reference canvases and automatically uses these as styles.
+- Place object content for tiling patterns, artistic brushes, symbols on Reference canvases and automatically uses these as styles.

 - The Reference canvases are used to design content for tiling pattern, artistic brush, pattern brush, scatter brush, symbols and other objects or styles that are used throughout the document.
 Reference canvases can be assigned roles (similar to object roles), to set implicit roles for objects in the canvas.